michitaro/vue-menu/README.md

 # vue-menu

+😣 This library is not compatible with Vue3! 😣

 ## Introduction

 Recent web technologies focus on mobile environments.
 UIs premised on mouse operation such as window, context-menu, nested-menu and so on are no longer mainstream.
 However hierarchical structure -- context-menu and nested-menu -- is still effective.
 This package is an implementation of {nested,context}-menu for PC environments as a Vue Component.